rjmfernandes/local-ansible-cp/README.md

 cp -fr playbooks/* .
 ```

 Edit the variables of hosts.yml as the example here.
-Pay attention yo the following variables:
+Pay attention to the following variables:

 ```yml
     ansible_connection: docker